MileHacker Logo

 Additional Requirements

 Check specific requirements and processing times with the Algerian embassy or consulate serving your region.
-Special permits may be necessary for travel to particular southern regions, especially those bordering the Sahara Desert.
+Special permits may be necessary for travel to certain southern regions, especially those bordering the Sahara Desert.
 Arrange these through a registered tour operator in Algeria.
 Independent travel to this group regions without permits is not possible.

 Documents